 Opening a secured credit card is relatively easy.
 You have to provide the bank with a deposit, which is typically $200 or more.
-The bank will keep the deposit as collateral and will provide you with a credit limit equal to your deposit.
+The bank will keep the deposit as collateral and will provide you with a credit limit equal to your deposit — some cards may even give you a higher limit without requiring a larger deposit.
 In Margarita’s example, she gave the bank a $500 deposit and received a $500 credit limit.

 Once open, the credit card works like any other.
-Your credit limit, balance and payment information is reported to the credit bureau.
-The only difference: if you fail to pay your credit card on time, the bank can take your deposit and apply it towards the debt.
+Your credit limit, balance and payment information is reported to the three major credit bureaus.
+The only difference: If you fail to pay your credit card on time, the bank can take your deposit and apply it toward the debt.

 Given that I was a bank credit risk manager at the time, I knew a bit about credit scoring.
 So, I made sure Margarita followed this strategy: